The ideal stepping stone to doctoral research that develops knowledge and experience

 A postgraduate degree can be a stepping stone to doctoral research, helping develop valuable technical skills and the ability to critically analyse others' work.
 Students are given key skills for completing PhD research – knowledge and hands-on experience of conducting research and interpreting data.

-The quality of our tuition and student supervision is very important to London South Bank University (LSBU).
 All research students can discuss their work on a one-to-one basis with their supervisors and progress is regularly monitored.

 Become an expert

 You will become a master of your subject with many transferable skills including self-discipline, analytical and critical thinking.
 Plus, you'll have the ability to turn criticism of others' work into something constructive of your own.